Enrico Tameleo

-Enrico "Henry" Tameleo (died 1985), also known as "The Referee", was an American mobster from Boston, Massachusetts and underboss in the New England-based Patriarca crime family and was also a member of the New York-based Bonanno crime family of La Cosa Nostra from 1952 to 1968.
+Enrico "Henry" Tameleo (July 12, 1901 – August 18, 1985), also known as "The Referee", was an American mobster from Boston, Massachusetts and underboss in the New England–based Patriarca crime family and was also a member of the New York–based Bonanno crime family of La Cosa Nostra from 1952 to 1968.

 Criminal career

 Tameleo was a long time participant in organized crime and is considered one of the founding fathers of the Patriarca family.
 In 1967, Tameleo, Raymond L.S.
 Patriarca, and Jerry Angiulo were charged with the murder of bookmaker Willie Marfeo.
 Before the trial's conclusion, on March 12, 1965, Tameleo, Peter Limone, Louis Greco, Wilfred Roy French, Ronald Cassesso and Joe Salvati were indicted for the murder of hoodlum Edward "Teddy" Deegan.
 In 1968, all six men were found guilty of the Deegan murder in the Superior Court of Suffolk County, Massachusetts.
 Tameleo, Limone, Greco and Cassesso were sentenced to death by the state, with Salvati and French receiving life sentences.
-The death sentences were later reduced to life in prison, where Tameleo died in 1985.
+The death sentences were later reduced to life in prison, where Tameleo died on August 18, 1985.